The Blue Mountains is a spectacular rugged region west of Sydney, Australia.

 You can see the Three Sisters from Echo Point lookout in Katoomba.
 The views are breathtaking.
 Try to get there before sunset or in the evening.
-The views are spectacular.
-The rock formations are floodlit until 11 pm.
+The rocks are floodlit until 11 pm.

 Scenic World is the most popular human-made attraction in the Blue Mountains.

-Ride the steepest passenger train in the world, the Scenic Railway.
-Then walk through a rainforest via the Scenic Walkway which will lead you to the Cableway.
+Embark on the steepest passenger train in the world, the Scenic Railway.